 If you run paid advertising, your eye is on that return on ad spend (ROAS) number.

 Whatever kind of quiz you create, take advantage of their high performance by adding them to a paid advertising campaign.
 Promoting a quiz in an ad CTA is a great way to get people to click, while engaging them with an interactive quiz makes it more likely that they will convert.

 For instance, if you have a product recommendation quiz, create an ad image that invites users to discover what items fit their style or personality.

 Instead of simply showing them a few products, quizzes ensure that the products you show them are on point:

 Even better, quizzes are more shareable than static content, potentially allowing you to squeeze even more value from a social or paid search campaign.

 By tapping into the curiosity of users scrolling their social media feed, you might just convert a few new customers!

 Whether you have an eCommerce site or a SaaS product, quizzes can help you capture leads, grow your list, and drive sales.

 Of course, building a quiz can be easier said than done.
-There are many quiz solutions that offer easy-to-use quiz capabilities but, drafting the quiz, implementing the logic, and integrating it with your stack can still take time.
+Many quiz solutions offer easy-to-use quiz capabilities, but drafting the quiz, implementing the logic, and integrating it with your stack can still take time.

 That’s why Digioh helps new customers design, build, and launch their first quiz.
 We’ll consult with you to ensure your quiz is on-brand, seamlessly integrated with your ESP or other martech, and engineered for success.